has2k1/mizani/README.rst

 =================    =================

 Mizani is a scales package for graphics.
 It is written in Python and is based on Hadley Wickham's `Scales`_.
-For how to use it in a graphics system, see the `documentation`_.
+See the `documentation`_ for how to use it in a graphics system.

 Installation
 ============